Best practices for a chatbot

 Use ARIA landmarks

-In addition to predefined HTML5 structure tags (main
+In addition to predefined HTML5 structure tags (

 This code is used to define a “chat window” area in the page.
 This allows people who use a screen reader to access the chat from the list of regions.
 The screenshot below was obtained by displaying the list of regions from the NVDA screen reader: